clavery/sfcc-cip-analytics-client/docs/BUSINESS_QUERIES.md

 This document contains examples of business-specific query functions available in the CIP Analytics Client.
 These queries are designed to answer common business questions and are built on top of the low-level CIPClient.

+> [!NOTE]
+> These queries are examples and may not always return useful data.
+They are intended to be examples of code usage and how to adapt them in your application.

 ## Common Setup

 All business queries require a connected CIPClient instance: